-The One Health for Humans, Environment, Animals and Livelihoods (HEAL) project applies a One Health (OH) to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.
+The One Health for Humans, Environment, Animals and Livelihoods (HEAL) program applies a One Health approach to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.

 These countries share similar climate, population dynamics, challenges, strong cross-border interactions.
 They also hold strong cultural and historical links.

-The HEAL project brings together professionals in human and animal health and the environment to achieve better access to human and veterinary health services and sustainable natural resources management.
+The HEAL program brings together professionals in human and animal health and the environment to achieve better access to human and veterinary health services and sustainable natural resources management.

 One Health is an intersectoral approach recognizing the close connection of the health of people to the health of animals and our shared environment.
 Compared to single sector approaches One Health results in an added value of health and wellbeing of humans, animals and ecosystem including rangelands, financial savings, and sustained services.

-To operationalize One Health on the ground, the HEAL project works at 3 level: with the communities, with public and private service providers, and at the policy and wider socio-economic level.
+To operationalize One Health on the ground, the HEAL program works at three levels: with the communities, with public and private service providers, and at the policy and wider socio-economic level.

 HEAL operational areas

 In its four-year phase 1, the HEAL program aims to enhance well-being and resilience to shocks of vulnerable communities in pastoralist and agro-pastoralist areas in the Horn of Africa.

 1. Engage pastoral communities in defining sustainable, demand-driven and need-based One Health units